jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 should hit and you hit it perfectly, the code will still process this without bias, whether the other one has a lower ping rate.
-Meaning, in reality, it's just like hitting a physical button when both players started at the same time.
-Now, whether the other one has a little bit of delay, the code will still process it as who hit the button first, regardless of the ping.
+For example, in reality, it's just like hitting a physical button when both players started at the same time.
+But in online gaming, whether the other one has a little bit of delay, the code will still process it as who hit the button first, regardless of the ping.

+But this is still debatable.
+Other maps, like fight yard, gun game, sniper, in my experience, even with 200+ ping rate, I can still win the battle against lower ping rate.
+It's just that, knife map is quite a unique situation.

 But of course, this is mostly theoretical discussion.
 If you are a gamer, you should have